- Hal Ackerman

 Most recently he has taught creative writing, literature, poetry, and publishing courses at various institutions, including Hunter College and the 92 Street Y in New York City and the University of Colorado in Boulder.
 He was selected for the summer residency program for artists at the esteemed Vermont Studio Center.
 In addition, he runs a premier private tutoring and college prep company in Manhattan, Metro Academic Prep, an internationally-acclaimed website that improves college essay writing, College Essay Organizer.

 Tim Tomlinson is co-founder of New York Writers Workshop, and co-author of its popular text, The Portable MFA in Creative Writing.
-He is also the author of Yolanda: An Oral History in Verse (Finishing Line Press), and Requiem for the Tree Fort I Set on Fire (Aug 2016, Winter Goose).
-His fiction, poetry, and essays have been published in China (United Verses, Anthill), the Philippines (Esquire, Tomas, Silliman Journal, and Fast Food Fiction on Anvil Press), and in numerous venues in the US, including Lime Hawk, Mulberry Fork Review, Sin Fronteras, and the anthology Long Island Noir (Akashic Books).
-He’s been an invited speaker and workshop leader in China, Thailand, the Philippines, Australia, and the US.
-He’s an Assistant Professor in New York University’s Global Liberal Studies program.
+His first collection of short fiction, This Is Not Happening to You, appears in summer 2017.
+He is also the author of Yolanda: An Oral History in Verse (Finishing Line Press), and Requiem for the Tree Fort I Set on Fire (Winter Goose).
+His fiction, poetry, and essays have been published in Australia, China, the Philippines, and in numerous venues in the US, including Lime Hawk, Mulberry Fork Review, Sin Fronteras, and the anthology Long Island Noir (Akashic Books).
+He’s given talks and offered workshops in Australia, China, Thailand, Singapore, and the Philippines.
+A Professor in New York University’s Global Liberal Studies program,and a member of Asia Pacific Writers & Translators, Tim currently resides in the burg of his birth, Brooklyn.
 Visit Tim online at http://timtomlinson.org/.

 Alissa Torres is the author of American Widow (art by Sungyoon Choi), a graphic novel memoir, about her experiences as a 9/11 widow and new mother.
 She has written many personal essays and articles for salon.com and for other publications.
 Her book was listed as a New York Times Editors’ Choice, September 14, 2008, and was also an award finalist for the 2008 Books for a Better Life – First Books Category.
 In 2007, she won the State Farm Embrace Life award.